PhaniK2023tm93578/BookBuddyFSADAssignment/README.md

     ```bash
     npm run dev
     ```
-6. **Update the PG_URI in the FILE with the actual db details in this format:**
+6. **Update the PG_URI in the [bookModels.js](https://github.com/PhaniK2023tm93578/BookBuddyFSADAssignment/blob/main/server/models/booksModels.js) with the actual db details in this format:**
     ```bash
     postgres://YourUserName:YourPassword@localhost:5432/YourDatabase
     ```
-7. **Update the MAIL_DETAILS in the FILE with the actual sender mail details in this format:**
+7. **Update the MAIL_DETAILS in the [email.js](https://github.com/PhaniK2023tm93578/BookBuddyFSADAssignment/blob/main/server/utils/email.js) with the actual sender mail details in this format:**
     ```bash
         {
             service: "<MailService>",